Give me my FREE Annual Rx checkup

 Part A and Part B: “Original Medicare”

 “Original Medicare” is made up of two parts: Part A and Part B, which provide minimal coverage on their own.
 Services covered under Part A and Part B can have high out of pocket costs that need to be met by you, the Medicare beneficiary.
-Everyone eligible for Medicare is required to have Parts A, B and a Medicare prescription drug plan or have another form of “creditable” coverage; if you don’t have all three parts, you could face late enrollment penalties when you enroll at a later time.
+Everyone eligible for Medicare is required to have Part A, Part B, and a Medicare prescription drug plan (also known as Part D).
+People who do not enroll in Medicare must have another form of “creditable” coverage, such as coverage through a group employer plan.
+If you don’t have all three parts of Medicare or another type of creditable coverage, you could face late enrollment penalties when you enroll at a later time.

-Having “Original Medicare” only may still leave you exposed to huge financial risk.
-High deductibles, co-pays, and coinsurance can leave you with significant bills that you are responsible for.
-Enrolling in a Medicare Supplement or Medicare Advantage plan can greatly reduce financial risk, but depending on the plan you choose, it can limit your provider options.
+Having “Original Medicare” only may leave you exposed to huge financial risk.
+High deductibles, co-pays, and coinsurance can leave you with expensive bills that you are responsible for.
+Enrolling in a plan to enhance your coverage, such as a Medicare Supplement or Medicare Advantage plan, can greatly reduce financial risk — but depending on the plan you choose, you could be limited to only a few doctors and hospitals (Medicare Advantage plans have very small networks).
 For more information about Medicare Supplement (also known as MediGap) plans, click here.
-Or for more info about medications, click here for more on Part D coverage.

-If you are already collecting Social Security, your enrollment is Part A is automatic.
-Otherwise, you need to contact the Social Security Administration to enroll.
+If you are not collecting Social Security retirement benefits, you need to contact the Social Security Administration to enroll.

-The Part A deductible ($1,316 per benefit period in the year 2017) for hospitalizations must be met before Medicare covers any services received.
+The Part A deductible ($1,340 per benefit period in the year 2018) for hospitalizations must be met before Medicare covers any services received.
 Then, you are responsible to pay all co-pays during the hospital stay, which vary based on the number of days you’re admitted.
 Part A only covers the first 150 days with co-payments.
-After 150 days, you are responsible for 100% on the hospital costs.
+After 150 days of hospitalization, you are responsible for 100% on the hospital costs.
 If you have already used your “lifetime reserve days,” you could be responsible for paying 100% of your costs even sooner!

 If you are discharged and readmitted to the hospital within 60 days, you are in the same Benefit Period and the deductible does not need to be met again.
-However, if more than 60 days have passed since your hospital discharge and you’re admitted again, you will have to meet the deductibles and co-pays under Part A again.
+However, if more than 60 days have passed since your hospital discharge and you’re admitted again, you will have to meet the deductibles and co-pays under Part A again because a new Benefit Period has begun.

-In order to qualify for Medicare to pay for skilled nursing care you must first stay 3 days in the hospital.
-The first 20 days in a Skilled Nursing Facility are covered 100% by Medicare, while on days 21-100 you’re responsible for $164.50 per day co-payment.
+In order to qualify for Medicare coverage of skilled nursing care, you must first stay 3 days admitted in the hospital.
+The first 20 days in a Skilled Nursing Facility are covered 100% by Medicare, while on days 21-100 you’re responsible for $167.50 per day co-payment.
 If your skilled nursing facility stay last longer than 100 days, you will be responsible for 100% of the cost.

 The important thing to keep in mind is that Part A has no Maximum Out Of Pocket (MOOP), meaning you have unlimited financial exposure.
 Under Original Medicare, the sky is the limit — your out of pocket costs could grow and grow and grow!

-The Part B deductible ($183 per year) must be met before services are covered.
-After the deductible is met, services provided by Medicare-approved providers are covered at an 80%/ 20% coinsurance.
+The Part B deductible ($183 per year in 2017 and 2018) must be met before services are covered.
+After the deductible is met, services provided by Medicare-approved providers are covered at an 80% / 20% coinsurance.
 This means that Medicare pays 80% of the approved amount, and the beneficiary pays 20% of the approved amount.

 Part D: Prescription Drug Coverage